 · All staff members receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management.

 All MPI employees have access to dedicated channels through which they may voice concerns through local and central reporting mechanisms.
-Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to the Managing Director.
+Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to the Quality and Sustainability Director.
 Reports surrounding these issues are taken extremely seriously by the senior management team, who are committed to ensuring that any investigations are prompt and effective.
 MPI is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially, professionally and without fear of retaliation.

 We monitor our risks in this area through the use of relevant key performance indicators, including:

 · The number of suppliers who provide their own modern slavery statements,

 · The effectiveness of enforcement against suppliers who breach policies,